Sweet Almond Cake with Layered Almond Buttercream

 Remove from oven and allow to sit for 5 mins, then transfer to cooling rack until cake reaches room temp.

 Add in vanilla and almond extracts and continue mixing on medium-low speed (or by hand) until light and fluffy.
-Do NOT to over mix, as it can ruin the smoothness of the buttercream.

 You may also sift in more powdered sugar, as needed (if needed), starting with 1/4 cup at a time, until desired consistency is reached.